Gerry1135/PartAngleDisplay/Output/PartAngleDisplay/README.md

 Version 0.3.2.1 for KSP 1.2 now stores the key bindings as strings rather than integer values.

+Version 0.3.2.2 for KSP 1.2 fixes the loss of the toolbar button with Contract Configurator.

 Change Log
 ==========
+	25/10/2016 17:14 GMT   Updated to latest version of ToolbarWrapper.cs
+						   Updated to version 0.3.2.2

-	30/09/2016 09:41 GMT   Changed key binding settings to use textual KeyCode names
+	30/09/2016 09:41 GMT   Changed key binding settings to use textual KeyCode names Updated to version 0.3.2.1

 	15/09/2016 12:33 GMT   Rebuilt for KSP 1.2
+						   Updated to version 0.3.2.0

 	30/03/2016 19:08 GMT   Enabled rotation controls when dialog is closed More garbage reduction